godotengine/godot-docs/getting_started/step_by_step/scripting.rst

 .. image:: img/connect_dialogue.png

-In the bottom-left are the key things you need to create a connection: a node which implements the method you want to trigger (represented here as a NodePath) and the name of the method to trigger.
+In the bottom-left are the key things you need to create a connection: a node, which implements the method you want to trigger (represented here as a NodePath) and the name of the method to trigger.

 The top-left section displays a list of your scene's nodes with the emitting node's name highlighted in red.
 Select the "Panel" node here.
-When you select a node, the NodePath at the bottom will automatically update to point a relative path from the emitting node to the selected node.
+When you select a node, the NodePath at the bottom will automatically update to point to a relative path from the emitting node to the selected node.

 By default, the method name will contain the emitting node's name ("Button" in